 3) Less Housing Competition

-Since there'll be fewer other families moving to your next duty station at the same time as you, you'll likely feel less competition when house hunting.
+Since there won't be as many families moving to your next duty station at the same time as you, you may notice less competition when you’re looking for the perfect house.
 However, since fewer families are also leaving during this time of the year, your selection may be slim to begin with.

-Start by looking on MilitaryByOwner Advertising, get in contact with groups and families already located in the area, and begin the househunting process immediately.
-Because there's less real estate activity, you may find that the owner, property manager, or real estate agent is even more willing to work with you on your timeline and budget.
-You may be able to find your next home easier than expected!
+Start by looking on MilitaryByOwner Advertising for homes.
+Get in contact with groups and families already located in the area, and begin the househunting process immediately.
+Because there's less real estate activity, you may find that the owner, property manager, or real estate agent is eager to work with you — opening the door to negotiating lower prices and expediting the timeline.
+For some guidance, take a look at:

 4) Moving Companies Are Less Busy

-You'll find that your movers are easier to schedule around your most convenient time.
+You'll find that movers are easier to schedule around your most convenient time.
 You may be able to set your packing and moving days with ease.
 The same goes for securing a moving truck.
-If you choose to a Do It Yourself, or Personally Procured Move, you may find that securing your rental truck is far easier during the winter than the summer.
+If you choose to do a Do It Yourself (DITY), or Personally Procured Move, you’ll find that securing your rental truck is far easier during the winter than the summer.